The first and only VPN speed testing tool on the market that monitors providers 24 hours a day, 7 days a week to provide you with real time speed data

 Weighted Speedtest Result is the average of all speed tests across countries, weighted towards local connections, as we've found slightly more people use VPNs within their own country.
 It is a great indication of performance, as it contains hundreds of readings from across the globe.
 These readings push VPNs as fast as they go, so the results are not restricted by the speeds of our servers, which all use ultra-fast 1Gbit/s connections.
 Basically, this means we push the VPNs as fast as they will go!

-For those who are curious, our weighing calculation is as follows: 60% of the speed measurement is local connections (same country), since that's how most people use a VPN typically, and 40% of the measurement is cross continent.
-We cap all measurements at 100Mbit since users are unlikely to use more than that.
-Except for the burst measurement of course.
+For those who are curious, our weighing calculation is as follows: 60% of the speed measurement is cross continent and 40% is local connections (same country), since our research suggests that's how most people use a VPN.

 Max Speed/Burst is a local download via a content distribution network (CDN), so a download from a Hong Kong server to a Hong Kong server, for example.
 This gives a max speed indication for nearby traffic.
 This is not as indicative of quality performance across the board, but it's still interesting to see.